 Our Conferences and Events

-The 2014 National Conference on Dialogue & Deliberation is set for October 17-19 in the Washington, DC area.
-See our 1-minute Save-the-Date video for some reasons to put this on your calendar now!
+The 2014 National Conference on Dialogue & Deliberation is coming up October 17-19 in the Washington, DC area.
+Register today at www.ncdd2014.eventbrite.com ($400 for supporting NCDD members, regular rate $450), or visit www.ncdd.org/ncdd2014 to learn all about the conference.

 “Confab Call” Series